Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 This section contains any side projects you've worked on in your free time.
 Make sure to include projects that have enough complexity to be interesting; they should be doing something.

-Small high school/university assignments aren't usually worth putting on your resume unless you've extended them since submission.
+Small high school/university assignments aren't usually worth putting on your resume unless you've extended them since submission or you have no other technical experience (something is better than nothing).
 Also be careful putting assignment code online, as the university may invoke policy 71 (academic integrity) on you.

 ### Sub-sections